 On the other hand, in cultures with gender norms that discourage men from showing emotion, men may be less likely to cry.
 This is because tears can be seen as a sign of weakness instead of a healthy, normal human response to emotion.
 Keep in mind that no amount of crying is right or wrong; it all depends on how you feel overall.

-Hormones, life circumstances, and attachment styles are just a few factors that influence how often a person cries.
-There’s no “normal” frequency for tears, but crying every day may be a sign of unresolved grief, an underlying mental health concern, or other personal struggles.
+Hormones, life circumstances, and attachment styles all affect how often a person cries.
+There’s no single “normal” amount, but crying every day may point to unresolved grief, ongoing stress, or other personal challenges.

 Why do you feel sad for no reason?